kaikue/KittenBoat/README.md

 				- [buy] (nothing)
 				- [bought] Across the oceans, he shall swim.
 				- 	With this chant, I honor him.
+				- [killed jellyfish] You did WHAT?!?
-			- manatee- sells Winner's Trophy for 9999 coins
+			- ✔ manatee- sells Winner's Trophy for 9999 coins
 				- I won this trophy at a foosball tournament!
 It says "You're a True Winner!"
 				- You can buy it... for only 9999 gold!
 Hah!
 As if you'll ever get that much!
 				- [Buy the Winner's Trophy?]
 Buy/Don't
-				- I knew it!
+				- [decline] I knew it!
 No one has that much gold!
+				- [not enough] I said 9999 gold, pal!
+No discounts!
-				- What... you're serious?
+				- [buy] What... you're serious?
 I was just kidding, but all right... here you go!
 				- (I'm rich!!!)
+				- [bought] (I'm rich!!!)
 			- ~~*wizard?*- I am the wizard!
 Don't touch my Orb!~~
-		- items
-			- Strengthened Hull (deepwater upgrade)
-			- Winner's Trophy
 	- progression
 		- all 4 pirate clothes (25+50+75+100=250)
 		- boat upgrade (250)